DrSquare/ConsumerReviewNLP/README.md

-# ConsumerReviewNLP
+### Automated Market Intelligence

-## This is Git Repo for Consumer Review NLP Project for FourthBrain
+## This is Git Repo for Automated Market Intelligence (based on Amazon Consumer Reviews)
 ##
-## Team Members: Paras Jain, Minha Hwang, Jay Shim
+## Team Members: Minha Hwang, Michael Trusov
 ##
-## Idea: Use Amazon Consumer Review to find (1) the most important product attributes (latent) and (2) purchase structures among products (i.e. similarity / dissimilarity)
+## Idea: Use prompt engineering and short-sentence transformer embedding to to find (1) important product attributes (latent) and (2) consumer attribute-level sentiments for key brands/products

 ## 1. Dataset:
 (1) Standford SNAP - Amazon Consumer Review: Loaded in Git Repo